French asset manager Amundi posts Q3 outflows of $13 bln

-LONDON, Oct 28 (Reuters) - French asset manager Amundi AMUN.PA posted net outflows of 12.9 billion euros ($12.86 billion) in the third quarter, it said on Friday, hurt by weak markets and concern about the economic outlook following the war in Ukraine.
+LONDON, Oct 28 (Reuters) - Amundi AMUN.PA posted net outflows of 12.9 billion euros ($12.86 billion) in the third quarter, the French asset manager said on Friday, hurt by weak markets and concern about the economic outlook following the war in Ukraine.

+The figure was much worse than consensus forecasts of 1 billion euros in outflows, according to KBW analysts.

 Asset managers benefited from government and central bank stimulus and demand from pent-up savings during the earlier stages of the COVID-19 pandemic.